awsdocs/aws-codedeploy-user-guide/doc_source/deployment-groups-create-blue-green.md

 1. In **Deployment group name**, enter a name that describes the deployment group\.
 **Note**
 If you want to use the same settings used in another deployment group \(including the deployment group name, tags, Amazon EC2 Auto Scaling group names, and the deployment configuration\), choose those settings on this page\.
-Although this new deployment group and the existing deployment group have the same name, AWS CodeDeploy treats them as separate deployment groups, because they are associated with separate applications\.
+Although this new deployment group and the existing deployment group have the same name, CodeDeploy treats them as separate deployment groups, because they are associated with separate applications\.

-1. In **Service role**, choose a service role that grants AWS CodeDeploy access to your target instance\.
+1. In **Service role**, choose a service role that grants CodeDeploy access to your target instance\.

 1. In **Deployment type** choose **Blue/green**\.

 1. In **Environment configuration**, choose the method to use to provide instances for your replacement environment:

-   1. **Automatically copy Amazon EC2 Auto Scaling group**: AWS CodeDeploy creates an Amazon EC2 Auto Scaling group by copying one you specify\.
+   1. **Automatically copy Amazon EC2 Auto Scaling group**: CodeDeploy creates an Amazon EC2 Auto Scaling group by copying one you specify\.

    1. **Manually provision instances**: You won't specify the instances for your replacement environment until you create a deployment\.
 You must create the instances before you start the deployment\.
 Instead, here you specify the instances you want to replace\.